 The company has high debt leverage.
-At the end of September 2014, LTV was about 63% and debt/debt plus equity was about 69%.
-The EBITDA/interest coverage is high at 3.7x.
+At the end of March 2016, LTV was about 56% and debt/debt plus equity was about 64%.
+The EBITDA/interest coverage is adequate at 3.3x.
 Wihlborgs' financial targets include interest coverage of at least 2.0x, an LTV of a maximum of 60% and solidity of more than 30%.
 As for many real-estate companies, we view the proposed new tax regime and future increases in interest rates as threats.
-Increased interest rates would affect Wihlborgs, but by slightly less than peers, as the company has somewhat longer interest binding (5.0 years).
-Debt maturity is average at 4.0 years.
-Financial flexibility is adequate.
+An increase in interest rates would affect Wihlborgs, but slightly less than some peers, as the company's interest fixing (4.1 years) is comparatively longer.
+Debt maturity is short at 3.1 years.
+Financial flexibility is adequate